dartist/express/README.md

       void register(HttpServer server);
     }

+The signature your Request Handlers should implement

+    typedef void RequestHandler (HttpContext ctx);

-The core Express API upon which all the Apps modules and request handlers are registered on Calls the request handler of the first matching route with a HttpContext
+The core Express API where all your Apps modules and request handlers are registered on.
+Then when the server has started, the request handler of the first matching route found will be executed.

     interface Express default _Express {
       Express();